 If you’re not a big dancer you might just sway for a bit or tap your feet, but if you’re in the mood to really let it out I suggest flying around until you reach a level of sweatiness that you require a shower.
 (It escalates to that level much faster than you might think.)
 Following your wild angry dance session you will not only feel alive with electricity and have that proud earned exhaustion feeling, but you will probably be smiling because it’s impossible to dance with wild abandon without feeling like an absolute jackass and laughing at the absurdity at some point.
 It works for me.

 I know you don’t want to hear about yoga again, this fucking yuppie meditation/workout thing.
-It’s like the opposite of being to let out rage, right?
+It’s like the opposite of being free to release your suppressed anger, right?
 Wrong.
 You can yell out a breath with every down dog and cry on your mat if you want.
 The flow of yoga involves a lot of getting in touch with the body and actually feeling the movement of energy, which allows for the fact that sometimes it comes out.
 I have absolutely 100% sobbed in yoga class, yes.
 I have also moved into a chair pose and felt a kind of sturdy strength that I didn’t even know I was capable of feeling.
-I feel that strength most of the times that I move in chair pose.
-Its like something clicks into place.
+I feel that strength most of the time that I move into chair pose.
+It’s like something clicks into place.
 My worth or something.
 I feel it just thinking about it!
 It’s my favorite pose.
 Hurts like a bitch, but damn.
 I’m solid there.
 You also don’t have to like yoga for it to make you a better human, similarly to how you don’t have to be good at writing to organize your thoughts.

 Again, I’m not a mental health professional, but I am an individual experienced in managing one’s own mental health.
 Find me on Twitter if you need me.